algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 # Defect Management

-To report bugs or defects effectively found in the project, a spreadsheet named "Bug Database" has been created.
+To report bugs or defects effectively found in the project, a markdown file named "[Bug Database](https://github.com/algosup/2022-2023-project-4-game-design-Team-6/blob/Test/BugDatabase.md)" has been created.

 For each report, this information will be needed:
 - Index